nivedita-watpade/Learning-React/Notes.md

 -useState returns an array at index 0.
 It contains initail state value .
 At index 1 contains the setter function to update the state.
 Ex. const[step, setStep] = useState();
 -Hooks are always start with use keyword like useState, useEffect, useRef etc.

+Don't update state manually.
+Always use the setter function that React provide us.